-The ChezB Program
+The ChezB Program – what we offer:

 An activity based performance-development course designed to build a foundation of technique, awareness and balance through a process of assessment, learning and practice.